At our house, conversations about ID usually aren’t about “identification.” It means “Intelligent Design.”

 And go “Arrrrgggggggghhhhhhhhhhhhh!!!!!”

-This blog post originally appeared at blogs.bible.org/tapestry/sue_bohlin/god_and_csi on October 7, 2008.
+This blog post originally appeared at blogs.bible.org/engage/sue_bohlin/god_and_csi on October 7, 2008.